-Access and manage emotion of all individuals.
-Capitalize on the strengths of others and use interpersonal skills to motivate, guide, organize, prioritize and delegate work.
+Access and manage the emotions of all individuals.
+Capitalize on the strengths of others and use interpersonal skills to motivate, guide, organize, prioritize, and delegate work.

 Leverage appropriate technologies ethically and efficiently to solve problems, complete tasks and accomplish goals.

 Build relationships within a diverse network in order to archive a common goal by negotiation and managing conflict.